sovereigntech/memorysafetyEU/statement.md

-# Europe Should Adopt Memory Safe Technology to Achieve a secure future
+# Improving Europe's cybersecurity posture through memory safety

 Apr 15, 2025\.
 First draft by Tara Tarakiyee and Hugo van de Pol.

 Goal: collect comments

+Aug 04, 2025\.
+Revised draft by Benjamin Schilling based on comments provided by community.

+Goal: Agree on draft.

 # Executive Summary

 Memory safety vulnerabilities account for 60-70% of all software security issues in major digital systems written in memory-unsafe programming languages.
 As cyber threats intensify globally, Europe has the groundwork and potential to make memory safe technologies a cornerstone of secure digital infrastructure.
-This statement calls for decisive action from European governmentdecision makers and industry leaders to prioritize memory safety as part of a comprehensive "secure-by-design" approach.
+This statement calls for decisive action from European government decision makers and industry leaders to prioritize memory safety as part of a comprehensive "secure-by-design" approach.

 # Introduction